-- 1. facilitate the risk assessment and risk mitigation process referred to in Section 1 of Chapter II, by: - (a) supporting the Commission in the preparation of the guidelines referred to in Article 3(68), Article 4(5), Article 6(4) and Article 11, including by collecting and providing relevant information, expertise and best practices, taking into account advice from the Technology Committee referred to in Article 66; - (b) upon request from a provider of relevant information services, providing an analysis of anonymised data samples for the purpose referred to in Article 3(3) and assisting in identifying and assessing technical aspects of specific mitigation measures pursuant to Article 4(3a); - (c) upon request from the Coordinating Authority of establishment, providing an opinion on technical aspects of the possible actions that it intends to require pursuant to Article 5a(1), first subparagraph;- - (d) upon request from the Coordinating Authority of establishment, assisting in evaluating the mitigation measures taken by the provider, evaluating the level of the remaining risk and evaluating the self-assessment by the provider for the risk categorisation pursuant to Article 5(2); - (e) keep a record of the decisions by the Coordinating Authorities of establishment on the risk categorisation of services notified to the EU Centre pursuant to Article 5(2). - 2. facilitate the detection process referred to in Section 2 of Chapter II, by: - (a) providing the opinions on intended detection orders referred to in Article 7(3), first subparagraph, point (d); - (aa) conducting simulation tests in connection to the possible issuance of detection orders, in accordance with Article 47a; - (b) maintaining and operating the databases of indicators referred to in Article 44;
+- 1. facilitate the risk assessment and risk mitigation process measures referred to in Section 1 of Chapter II, by: - supporting the Commission in the preparation of the guidelines referred to in Article 3(68), Article 4(5), Article 6(4) and Article 11, including by collecting and providing relevant information, expertise and best practices, taking into account advice from the Technology Committee referred to in Article 66; - (b) upon request from a provider of relevant information services, providing an analysis of anonymised data samples for the purpose referred to in Article 3(3) and assisting in identifying and assessing technical aspects of specific mitigation measures pursuant to Article 4(3a); - (c) upon request from the competent authority, providing an opinion on technical aspects of the possible actions that it intends to impose pursuant to point (b) of the first subparagraph of Article 27(2); - (d) upon request from the Coordinating Authority of establishment, assisting in evaluating the effectiveness of the mitigation measures taken by the provider, and evaluating the remaining risk and evaluating the self-assessment by the provider for the risk categorisation pursuant to Article 5(2); - (e) keep a record of the decisions by the Coordinating Authorities of establishment on the risk categorisation of services notified to the EU Centre pursuant to Article 5(2). - 2. facilitate the detection process referred to in Section 2 of Chapter II, by: - (a) providing the opinions on intended detection orders referred to in Article 7(3), first subparagraph, point (d); - (b) maintaining and operating the databases of indicators referred to in Article 44;